TrueOpenVR/TrueOpenVR-Core/Docs/EN/Recommendations/Games.md

 ## Interaction
 Objects for interaction should be located at arm's length.
 This approach allows you to play in a sitting position.

 To take objects in hands can use the "Grip" button.

+## Optimization
+The game should work at least 60 frames with a resolution of 1920 to 1080 on the current system requirements TrueOpenVR.

+## System requirements
+* Processor Intel Core i3 2120 or equivalent AMD

+* Graphics Nvidia GTX 660 2 GB or AMD Radeon 7850 2 GB

+* 4 GB of RAM

+Such requirements allow you to get a modern level of graphics and at the same time cover the largest number of gaming computers.

+System requirements are based on [Steam equipment user statistics](https://store.steampowered.com/hwsurvey) and are revised after the release of a new generation of Sony Playstation and Microsoft Xbox consoles.

+Such requirements are necessary for the growth of VR's popularity.